pawelkulakowski/powerbi_portfolio_project_two/readme.md

 - creating a horizontal bar chart to show number and percentage of customers among 3 shops
 - creating custom cards using new cards
 - creating three seperate measueres with KEEPFILTERS() in the CALCULATE() function

+## Margin
+The goal was to show monthly profit margin with highliting products with negative margins
+- updating the product lookup table with PANDAS (multiply cost by several factors to create more interesting graphs)
+- creating a horizontal bar chart to show with dummy data to enable two rows of labelling
+- creating a filter on the matrix to show only the products which have negative margin